 The trip to Venice this month has

-indeed resulted in additions major and minor, fresh photographs and
+indeed resulted in additions major and minor, fresh photos and

-factual updates, as well as updated entries on art from closed
+factual updates, as well as updated entries on art from some closed

 churches found in the Sant’Apollonia Diocesan Museum of Sacred Art.